 If he is trying to make you feel guilty and turning the consequences of his lies or cheating back on you, he is not taking responsibility and is not trustworthy.
 Anything he does to stop you from healing shows that he is more interested in hiding and lying than he is in building trust and making it possible for you to trust him again.

 You don’t trust him, because he has shown you that he is not trustworthy.
 As long as he cannot own that simple fact, he isn’t trustworthy.
+In order to rebuild trust with you, he first has to rebuild honesty in his own life and become a man of integrity.

 If he is apologetic and takes full responsibility for the breach of trust, that is a step in the right direction.
 If he continues to comfort you and help you through your pain, even when he is embarrassed or uncomfortable, he is showing you that he truly cares.